Sangarshanan/TSF-Internship/README.md

 * The github.io link is a simple facebook login facilitation for the users making a donation  :)

+* Also contains relevant word documents peratining to the content development

 Website hosted on heroku: https://the-sparks-foundation.herokuapp.com/index.html#